sass/sass/spec/modules.md

 * If `file` has already been [executed] by the [Loading a Module] procedure:

   [executed]: spec.md#executing-a-file
-  [Loading a Module]: #loading-a-module

-  * If `config` is not empty and has a different ID than the configuration that was passed the first time `file` was executed, throw an error.
+  * If `config` is not empty and has a different ID than the configuration that was passed the first time `file` was executed by the [Loading a Module] procedure, throw an error.

     > An ID may be reused in a new configuration via [`@forwards .. with`].

     [`@forwards .. with`]: ../spec/at-rules/forward.md#semantics

   * Otherwise, return the module that execution produced.

+  [Loading a Module]: #loading-a-module

 * If `file` is currently being executed, throw an error.